vitejs/vite/docs/guide/troubleshooting.md

 - /etc/systemd/system.conf
 - /etc/systemd/user.conf

-For Ubuntu Linux the working solution is to add the line `* - nofile 65536` to the file `/etc/security/limits.conf` instead of updating systemd config files.
+For Ubuntu Linux, you may need to add the line `* - nofile 65536` to the file `/etc/security/limits.conf` instead of updating systemd config files.

 Note that these settings persist but a **restart is required**.